Omar-p/learning-notes/aws/aws.md

 - Provided by R53
 - VPC `Base IP +2` Address
 - {enableDnsHostnames} :
   - give instances DNS Names .
   - indicate whether public instances inside VPC are given dns public hostname.
     - if it set to true they get dns hostname.
 - {enableDnsSupport}
   - enables DNS resolution in VPC
   - whether DNS resolution inside VPC enable or disable. if e [VPC +2 is available]
-  - enableDnsSupport first setting to check if u have dns issue
+  - <b>enableDnsSupport</b> is the first setting to check if u have dns issue

 <br>
 <br>